yuanapril/yuanapril.github.io/index.md

 My primary research interest lies in the intersection of Natural Language Processing and Computer Vision.
 Specifically:

-- **Guiding Growth and Grasp**: Adaptive Pedagogy with Multimodal Tutoring Avatars.
+- **Guiding Growth and Grasp**: adaptive pedagogy with multimodal coaching avatars.

-- **Bridging Pixels and Prose**: Creative Art in Story Imagery and Narration.
+- **Bridging Pixels and Prose**: creative art in story animation and narration.

-- **Synergizing Comprehension and Creation in MLLMs**
+- **Synergizing Comprehension and Creation**: versatile MLLMs to perceive, process, and produce both discrete and continuous elements.

 <br />